 At some point, we will all be faced with some kind of trial or difficulty in life.

-Couples fail to anticipate the impact of life's trails.
-When the pain of trails coms into the marriage, instead of standing together through trials, couples tend to blame one another or thing something is wrong with their spouse.
+Couples fail to anticipate the impact of life's trials.
+When the pain of trials comes into the marriage, instead of standing together through trials, couples tend to blame one another or thing something is wrong with their spouse.

 These situations drive them apart to oppose each other instead of pulling them together to support each other.